-The aim of the work done in this subject is to make the pupil a free and independent sight-reader.
+The aim of the work done in this subject is to make the pupil a free and independent sight reader.
 This is accomplished through freeing the voice, body, and organs of articulation; by study in thought conception; and by constant effort to express the thought gained.
 From the first the student interprets literature.

-In addition to the class work, which consists of the study of selections from the best authors, selections adapted to the needs of the pupil or class, occasional class recitals are given.
+In addition to the class work, which consists of the study of selections from the best authors, occasional class recitals are given.
 The authors used for such recital work are: Riley, Dunbar, Dickens, Lowell, Tennyson, Browning, Lincoln, Webster, and Beecher.
 In such work the pupil shows his growth in ability to interpret and express the thought of the authors studied.